ivannamal/diploma-project/diploma-security-analyzer/README.md

 ### Windows note

-If your Windows username contains non-ASCII characters, Docker Desktop may refuse to mount paths under `C:\Users\<name>\AppData\Local\Temp`.
+If Windows username contains non-ASCII characters, Docker Desktop may refuse to mount paths under `C:\Users\<name>\AppData\Local\Temp`.
 The server defaults the analysis temp root to `C:\analyzer-tmp` on Windows.
 Override with the `ANALYZER_TMP_ROOT` environment variable if needed.